clotito14/s24/RESEARCH/betaGa203/bGa203-notes.md

 19. UNIPOLAR LIMIT OF SEMICONDUCTOR - The idealized scenario when the carrier associated with charge transport in a semiconductor is either only electrons or only holes.
 (Unipolar Electron Conduction or Unipolar Hole Conduction)

+20. TIME-DEPENDENT DIELECTRIC BREAKDOWN (TDDB) - Over time, the electric field wears down on a dielectric material.

 --I have notes for the previous sections I and II on paper--

 ## I. INTRODUCTION

 ## II.
-AN OUTLOOK TO THE COMMERCIAL MARKET OPPORTUNITIES OF BETA-GA203 BASED ON POWER DEVICES
+AN OUTLOOK TO THE COMMERCIAL MARKET OPPORTUNITIES OF $`\bea -Ga_2 O_3`$ BASED ON POWER DEVICES

 ## III.
 DEFENSE BASED POWER CONVERTER APPLICATIONS